 - Close all files as appropriate in a timely and complete manner.

-- Maintain closing ratio as dictated by management team.
+- Maintain the closing ratio as dictated by the management team.

 Qualification Requirements: Education / Licensing: